KenwoodFox/EG-207/docs/service/service.rst

 =======

-Some parts of your CMS are user servicable, and may require service during normal operation.
+Some parts of your CMS are user serviceable, and may require service during normal operation.
 The following chart details at what time parts may need to be serviced.